Upcoming MGNV Events

 Tag Archives: pollinators

-by Mary Free, Certified Master Gardener Unlike perennials, which live for more than two years, annual plants sprout, bloom, produce seeds, and die in a single growing season.
-If the garden was a stage, perennials would be the leads and … Continue reading
+Unlike perennials, which live for more than two years, annual plants sprout, bloom, produce seeds, and die in a single growing season.
+If the garden was a stage, perennials would be the leads and annuals would be supporting performers.
+Continue reading

-Written (and Photographed) by Mary Free, Certified Master Gardener Do you want to create or add to a pollinator garden?
-Do you look at lists of plants that claim to be superior at attracting pollinators, then wonder which ones really … Continue reading
+Do you want to create or add to a pollinator garden?
+Do you look at lists of plants that claim to be superior at attracting pollinators, then wonder which ones really perform best?

-Written (and Photographed) by Mary Free, Certified Master Gardener We wrap up pollinator week with one last challenge: can you identify the insects in the video?
+We wrap up pollinator week with one last challenge: can you identify the insects in the video?
 These hairy pollinators were buzzing around the Echinacea at Green Spring Gardens on Wednesday.
-One characteristic … Continue reading
+Continue reading

 American Botanical Paintings: Native Plants of the Mid Atlantic, a recently published book intended for both artists and gardeners, was created by a local nonprofit group, Botanical Artists for Education & the Environment.
 This group is composed of botanical artists who participated in painting classes offered by Anne-Marie Evans in Falls Church, VA.
 The BAEE undertook the publication project with the intention of stimulating an appreciation of native plants and encouraging their use in home landscaping.
 The introductory text includes a contribution from the renowned entomologist Dr. Douglas Tallamy on the vital role of native plants in local ecosystems.
 Continue reading